GeorgeWebberley/surveyApp/sprint2/journal.md

 The next thing to add here will be to save these extra features to the database (the line and the ranges).
 I then want to maybe create one more chart (a pie chart perhaps) before adding more statistical tests.

 Following having more statistical tests, I then want to work at improving the current graphs (such as making them interactive, zooming in on sections etc.)

+<a name="latestEntry"></a>
+### Attempt at pie chart (3rd July)

+I have now expanded on the database design for scatter charts, so that it can now save information regarding the ranges specified by the user, as well as whether or not they want to add a line to their chart.

+I have began a page to render pie charts for the user.
+Whilst this is similar to bar charts (in the way that the data has to be aggregated before hand) it is very different in terms of rendering the SVG.
+I have now managed to get it working, however adding the labels has proven to be difficult (as labels are of varying sizes and therefore their anchors need to be varying distances from the pie chart).
+I will continue to work on this tomorrow.
+If i continue to struggle then I may instead attempt to use a legend instead.

 ##### Ongoing objectives